2. MATERIAL ACCOUNTING POLICIES

 c) Placement search division, Quadrangle:-

-Revenue is received in the form of fees, for placements at various levels in a client’s organization.
-Revenue is recognized on the successful completion of the search and selection activity.
+Revenue is received in the form of fees, for placements at various levels in a client’s organisation.
+Revenue is recognised on the

 d) Resume Fast Forward Service:-

-Revenue in relation to rendering of the services mentioned in (a) & (b) above where performance obligations are satisfied over time and where there is no uncertainty as to measurability or collectability of consideration, is recognized ratably over the period of in which services are rendered (subscription period) and rendering of the services mentioned in (c) to (d) above are recognised in the accounting period in which the services are rendered.
+Revenue in relation to rendering of the services mentioned in (a) & (b) above where performance obligations are satisfied over time and where there is no uncertainty as to measurability or collectability of consideration, is recognised ratably over the period of in which services are rendered (subscription period) and rendering of the services mentioned in (c) to (d) above are recognised in the accounting period in which the services are rendered.
 When there is uncertainty as to measurement or ultimate collectability, revenue recognition is postponed until such uncertainty is resolved.

 In respect of (a) and (b) above, the unaccrued amounts are reflected in the Balance sheet as Income received in advance (deferred sales revenue).